bsu-cs222-fall23-dll/WikipediaReaderDevlinHicks-ReesBomgardner/README.md

 One more thing, you will probably run into a "CompileJava" error.
 At least I did when I ran the file on my computer.
 You will just need to run the file a second time, and it should work to fix said issue.
 Alternatively, one could try refreshing the dependencies and this might fix it.

+Iteration Two:
+In this project, the user will type in an article name in the GUI.
+The output will be the Article's latest changes, times, and the users who changed the articles.
+Many of the same rules that applied to the first iteration will apply to the second iteration as well.